peterdb/albert-uuid-gen/README.md

 # albert-uuid-gen

-Extension for rolling dice in Albert launcher
+Extension for generating version 4 UUIDs in Albert launcher

 ## Installation